eduvpn/documentation/MULTI_NODE.md

 "
 ```

-Now you can run the script the update your controller and node(s):
+Now you can run the script the update your controller and node(s),
+there's no need for `root` permissions:

 ```bash
 $ bin/vpn-maint-update-system-multi